ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Multi-value-Protocols.md

 ## Dealing with multi-value streamdevice protocols

 It often happens that a single read query to a device returns multiple values, which we ultimately need to store in separate PVs.
 Similarly, sometimes a single write command requires multiple values.
-Below are some tips on how deal with multi-value read protocols, but the same kind of tricks can be applied to write protocols too.
+Below are some tips on how to deal with multi-value read protocols, but the same kind of tricks can be applied to write protocols too.

 ### Passing the PV names as protocol parameters